- ACS Mission

 - Frequently Asked Questions

-Yes, groups and individuals can request counseling in finance, employment, relocation and Family Advocacy.
+Yes, groups and individuals can request counseling in all of our program areas, including but not limited to personal finances, employment, relocation and Family Advocacy.

 4. What are the signs of child abuse and neglect?